lttng/lttng-docs/contents/getting-started/tracing-the-linux-kernel.md

 <div class="tip">
 <p>
     <span class="t">Tip:</span>You can avoid using <code>sudo</code> in
-    the previous and following commands if your user is part of the
+    the previous and following commands if your user is a member of the
     <a href="/docs/#doc-lttng-sessiond" class="int"><code>tracing</code>
     group</a>.
 </p>